Anujakumari/-MENU-DRIVEN-PROGRAM/README.md

-# -MENU-DRIVEN-PROGRAM
+# MENU-DRIVEN-PROGRAM
 ***To Convert OS based program into MENU Driven Program using PYTHON code which will execute the required user query when user will give INPUT as a  TEXT.***

-**Program the code executes are:-
+Program the code executes are:-
 Chrome
 Notepad
 Paint